 The Kenyan Companies Act, 2015 requires the directors to prepare financial statements for each financial year that give a true and fair view of the financial position of the group and of the company as at the end of the financial year and of their profit or loss for that year.
-It also requires the directors to ensure that the parent company and its subsidiaries maintain proper accounting records that are sufficient to show and explain the transactions of the group and the company.
+It also requires the directors to ensure that the parent company and its subsidiaries maintain proper accounting records that are sufficient to show and explain the transactions of the parent company and its subsidiaries and to disclose, with reasonable accuracy, the financial position of the Group and the company.
 The directors are also responsible for safeguarding the assets of the Group and the company, and for taking reasonable steps for the prevention and detection of fraud and error.